Iqbal Durrani

 Iqbal Durrani is an Indian writer, director, actor and producer of Hindi films.

 Filmography

 Books

 He wrote "Gandhi Se Pehle Gandhi" on the life of revolutionary tribal "Birsa Munda" of Jharkhand.
 Published in 2008, it was acclaimed both in the literary and the film world and was compared with Maxim Gorky's "Mother" by leading critics of Hindi literature.

 He has been invited to speak on Bhagwan Mahavir's life & his teachings by various Jain organisations.
 It so happened that despite being a Muslim, he was invited inside of a Digambar Jain Temple (Ranchi) to speak in front of Jain Priests on Bhagwan Mahavir.
-In a world where religion is used as a weapon he is trying to use it as a bridge to span the widening gap among the people.

 He has been writing books and scripts with spiritual contents.
 At present, he is working on Bhagwan Shri Mahavir.
 Iqbal Durrani is the only person in the world to translate Samveda in Hindi and Urdu.
 He announced about it in Uttar Pradesh saying that he is currently working on it.